What Defines Financial Abuse?

 - Denying a family member access to money so they can’t afford basic expenses like food or medicine

-- Racking up debt on shared accounts or joint credit cards
+- Accumulating debt on shared accounts or joint credit cards

 - Withholding financial support like child support payments

-- Refusing to work or contribute anything to the household income
+- Refusing to work or contribute to the household income

 - Gambling away a family member’s money or shared money

-Anyone can experience financial abuse.
-It can occur no matter your age, where you live, your occupation, your abilities or disabilities, your sexuality, your gender, your religion, your ethnicity, your skin colour, your residential status, your education, your social class, whether you live with your partner, whether you have children or whether you are in a monogamous relationship, have more than one partner or if you are no longer in a relationship.
+Financial abuse does not discriminate.
+Anyone can experience financial abuse, regardless of age, location, occupation, abilities or disabilities, sexuality, gender, religion, ethnicity, residential status, education, social class, living arrangements, or relationship status.
 Financial abuse can also occur in other family relationships.
-This can be between parents and children, between relatives or in any family-like relationship such as with carers or housemates.
+This can be between parents and children, between relatives, or in any family-like relationship such as with carers or housemates.
 Although it can happen to anyone, like other forms of family violence, the vast majority of violence is perpetrated by men against women.